aws-samples/amazon-bedrock-samples/docs/introduction-to-bedrock/bedrock_apis/01_invoke_api.md

 print(f'{response_body.get("artifacts")[0].get("base64")[0:80]}...')
 ```

-!!! note
+⚠️ Note ⚠️

 The output is a [base64 encoded](https://docs.python.org/3/library/base64.html) string of the image data.
 You can use any image processing library (such as [Pillow](https://pillow.readthedocs.io/en/stable/)) to decode the image as in the example below:

 ```python